reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 ```

 ### Configuring WebpackDevServer
-If you are serving your index.html from Webpack Dev Server:
+If you are serving your `index.html` from WebpackDevServer:
-You can add to your webpack.config.dev.js :
+You can add to your webpack.config.dev.js:
 ```js
   devServer: {
     historyApiFallback: true,